 For those unfamiliar with it, Untappd is a social network tailored for beer enthusiasts.
 I won’t get into too much detail, but think of it as a sort of Foursquare for beers: you drink a beer, snap a photo of it, give it a rating and publish it at the venue you’re at while your contacts get notified and can virtually toast your check-in.

 My hope was that at some point in the future I’d be able to play a bit more with my own personal recipes and create my own beers, but until then I was happy to at least submit the beers I had brewed using extract kits, which I also named accordingly:

 - IPA (Brewferm): using the “IPA“ kit from Brewferm.

 - Bad Cat (Bulldog Brews): using the “Bad Cat“ kit by Bulldog Brews.

-What started off as a label idea for a close friend ended up a full-blown branding project that required time, dedication, creativity and patience.
-As far as working on the different parts of the project, some things overlapped more and some things less in terms of allocated time.
-Needless to say that I have learned a heap of things since that first sketch two years ago, not only in regards to brewing but also in terms of design, photography, branding, event organizing and even business management.
+What started off as a label idea for a close friend ended up being a long term brewing side-project that required time, dedication, creativity and patience.
+Needless to say that I have learned a heap of things since that first sketch, not only in regards to brewing but also in terms of design, photography, branding, event organizing and even business management.

 I worked in a decent mix of mediums—digital, paper, wood, plastic, glass, textile—with a lot of different techniques—drawing, vector, digital painting, photo manipulation, photography, copywriting—to obtain several deliverables—logo, print, shirts, illustration, website.
 I love working on this project because I love beer, but most of all I love working on it because it was the sum of everything that made me the designer I am today.
 Cheers and beers!